ebellbog/myst-blog/_posts/2020-07-31-it-came-from-brooklyn.md

 ---
 layout: post
 title:  It Came From Brooklyn
-author: katiepostma
+author: crew
-tag: Team bio
+tags: ['Team bio','Origin stories']
 share: false
+kickstarterId: 2909059
 ---

 Documentary filmmaker Philip Shane has made films about famous people before – Albert Einstein, in his biography for the History Channel; the man behind the beloved muppet character, Elmo, in *Being Elmo: A Puppeteer’s Journey*; even Paul McCartney for the post-Beatles TV doc, *Wingspan*.
 But one of his greatest thrills was meeting two brothers – Rand and Robyn Miller – who were responsible for one of his all-time favorite video-game universes: the *Myst* franchise.